When AARP Plan G Makes Sense

 Many people shopping for a Medicare supplement don’t take the time to explore all their options.
 This may be in part because insurance agents by default typically quote Medicare supplement Plan F. It offers the most comprehensive coverage, has the highest premium and some insurance companies pay commissions based on the amount of the premium.

 But there are times when an alternative can actually save you some money and give you a solid value.
-For many people AARP Plan G has proven to be a plan that works.
+For many people Plan G has proven to be a plan that works.

-AARP Plan G vs Plan F
+Plan G vs Plan F

 There are 10 standardized supplements available in most States.
 (Massachusetts, Minnesota and Wisconsin have there own plan variations).
 Benefits are categorized and each plan will pay your share of benefits according to the plan’s terms.